Education plan

 Activities:

-• Drawing: Drawing winter athletes.
+• Drawing: Drawing athletes.

 • Art activity: Creating sports equipment.